abtion/guidelines/career/em-ladder.md

 - [ ] Partners closely with the CTO to set the direction for the team and proactively provides updates on progress.

-## Technical skills
-- [ ] Focuses on implementing features and bug fixes without blocking the team.
-- [ ] Sets high technical standards but knows when to make pragmatic tradeoffs.

 ### Communication and facilitation
 - [ ] Attends early meetings with clients to set realistic expectations with sales and the client.